gregorwolf/SAP-NPM-API-collection/apis/xssec/README.md

 ### Migration from XSUAA
 Migration for older applications from XSUAA to *SAP Cloud Identity Services* with *Authorization Policies* is currently in the pilot phase.
 There will be guides for different migration stages available soon.

+The [XsuaaLegacyExtension](#xsuaa-legacy-extension) is the first official solution to support hybrid authentication during migration from XSUAA to SAP Cloud Identity Services.

 ## Usage